Mahmoud-K-Ismail/CelebrAI---Chat-with-Historical-Icons/MILESTONE_03.md

     - Password: `test`
 - **Usage Instructions**:
     - The name of the conversation determines the character being depicted in the chat.
     - You can edit conversation names to change the depicted character dynamically.
+(This is newly added, as a part of milestone 2).

 URL for form 2 (for current milestone)
 ---